msm-code/PseudoBF2/README.md

 }
 ```

-Except _echo and _sub (substraction), every operator can and should be programmed in language itself.
+Except _echo and _sub (substraction), every operator in language can be programmed in language itself.

 Other improvements:
  - better designed and more extensible code (with intermediate code layer)
  - allows recursive functions (in PseudoBF1 every function was in fact a macro)
- - debuggability is really improved.
-Code can be introspected at intermediate level,
+ - really improved debugability.
+Code can be inspected as intermediate lanuage and
    traced with graphical debugger, syntax tree can be dumped, and brainf..k output can be commented.

 Todo
 ----